Sarah Botstein

 Sarah Botstein is an American documentary film producer.
-She has worked with Ken Burns and Lynn Novick on The U.S. and the Holocaust, Hemingway, College Behind Bars, The Vietnam War, Prohibition, The War, and Jazz.
-She, Ken Burns and David P. Schmidt directed the six-part PBS miniseries The American Revolution released November 2025.
+She has worked with Ken Burns and Lynn Novick on various documentaries since 2001.
+Botstein, Ken Burns, and David P. Schmidt directed the six-part PBS miniseries The American Revolution released November 2025.

+Biography

+Botstein's father is Leon Botstein, president of Bard College since 1975.

+Botstein graduated from Barnard College in 1994 with a Bachelor of Arts degree, majoring in American Studies, with a focus on the post-World War 2 era.

-In 2018, she was nominated for a BAFTA for The Vietnam War with Ken Burns, Lynn Novick, and Geoffrey C. Ward.
+In 2018, she was nominated for a BAFTA for The Vietnam War with Ken Burns, Lynn Novick, and Geoffrey Ward.

-Botstein graduated from Barnard College in 1994 with a bachelor's degree, majoring in American Studies.
-She is a first-generation American on her father's side.